Let’s take a look at how to drip acclimate fish.

 If you have a lot of fish to acclimate, do it in batches.
 That way your acclimation container won’t be overcrowded with stressed-out fish.

 - Shut off your tank lights and dim the lights/window shades in the room – the fish will feel less stressed in the dim environment.

 - Open the bags or containers your fish arrived in and gently empty the fish — and the water they were transported in, into your acclimation container.
 If necessary, prop up one side to ensure the water is deep enough to keep the fish submerged.
 (Notice in the pic below how I used an empty heater box to prop up one end of mine…)

 - Now, if and only if you ordered your fish online AND they were not shipped in water containing any copper-based medication — add 4 or 5 drops of StressGuard (or another ammonia detoxifier) to the water in the acclimation container.

 - This is VITAL.
-Otherwise, the sudden surge in ammonia could burn the gills of you fish and most likely kill them.
-(More on the science behind why this happens can be found in several saltwater aquarium discussions such as as this one.)
+Otherwise, the sudden surge in ammonia could burn the gills of your fish and most likely kill them.
+(More on the science behind why this happens can be found in several saltwater aquarium discussions such as this one.)

-- StressGuard and Stress Coat Marine also have an added benefit.
+- StressGuard and Stress Coat Marine also have added benefits.
 They help seal any little scratches or wounds the fish may get during the acclimation process and help prevent infection.

-- DO NOT add any type water conditioner or stress protector to the water if you purchased your fish at a local fish store.
-The fish will not be in their transport bags long enough to create an ammonia build up.
+- DO NOT add any type of water conditioner or stress protector to the water if you purchased your fish at a local fish store.
+The fish will not be in their transport bags long enough to create an ammonia build-up.
 More importantly, many local fish stores use copper-based medications in their water.
 So using a water conditioner could poison the fish during acclimation.